BenceLovas/beo-surface/README.md

 # Bugs

+- skill not removed from employee creation form on skill removal
 - code collapses if there is no more color left
 - when grabbin a skill in emp's skill column the order is messed up (?)